 The Board and Management periodically review and update an Enterprise Risk Register that identifies and assesses the risks faced by the business and the controls that are in place to mitigate those risks.
-General Managers report to the board monthly on any changes to the risk profile of their business unit.
+General Managers report to the board monthly and this will encompass any changes to the risk profile of their business unit.